Adventure of the Dancing Men Analysis

 - Introduction: Mr. Hilton Cubitt narrates his tale of the effect the dancing men is having on his beloved and trusted wife.

-- Rising Action: A ten part series of ascending action that begins after Cubitt's narration.
+- Rising Action: A ten part series of ascending action begins after Cubitt's narration.
 Much of the drama in the first four parts rises and falls with Hilton's communications.

 - Holmes asks a few questions and Cubitt leaves to go home.